rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix for leaving the map after reloading a saved game if the player died on the world map from radiation
 >Added a fix to prevent the player from dying if a stat is less than 1 when removing radiation effects
 >Added a fix for the same effect message being displayed when removing radiation effects
->Added a fix for NPCs not fully reloading a weapon if it has an ammo capacity more than a box of ammo
+>Added a fix for NPCs not fully reloading a weapon if it has an ammo capacity larger than one box of ammo
 >Added an option to display messages about radiation for the active geiger counter
 >Added an option to change the displayed message when you recover from the negative effects of radiation exposure
 >Added a new value to AllowUnsafeScripting to disable the memory address check in unsafe script functions